Palo Alto Networks (NASDAQ:PANW) Updates Q1 2023 Earnings Guidance

-Palo Alto Networks (NASDAQ:PANW – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
+Palo Alto Networks (NASDAQ:PANW – Get Rating) updated its first quarter 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.03-$2.06 for the period, compared to the consensus earnings per share estimate of $2.03.
 The company issued revenue guidance of $1.53 billion-$1.55 billion, compared to the consensus revenue estimate of $1.54 billion.
 Palo Alto Networks also updated its FY 2023 guidance to $9.40-$9.50 EPS.

-In other news, EVP Nir Zuk sold 12,000 shares of the business’s stock in a transaction dated Friday, July 1st.
-The shares were sold at an average price of $501.62, for a total transaction of $6,019,440.00.
-Following the transaction, the executive vice president now directly owns 684,273 shares in the company, valued at $343,245,022.26.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In other Palo Alto Networks news, CEO Nikesh Arora sold 12,500 shares of the company’s stock in a transaction dated Monday, August 29th.
-The shares were sold at an average price of $554.56, for a total transaction of $6,932,000.00.
-Following the transaction, the chief executive officer now directly owns 462,514 shares in the company, valued at $256,491,763.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Nir Zuk sold 12,000 shares of the company’s stock in a transaction dated Friday, July 1st.
-The stock was sold at an average price of $501.62, for a total transaction of $6,019,440.00.
-Following the transaction, the executive vice president now owns 684,273 shares in the company, valued at $343,245,022.26.
+In related news, Director Aparna Bawa sold 237 shares of the stock in a transaction that occurred on Wednesday, August 24th.
+The stock was sold at an average price of $567.09, for a total transaction of $134,400.33.
+Following the completion of the sale, the director now directly owns 1,662 shares of the company’s stock, valued at $942,503.58.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, Director Aparna Bawa sold 237 shares of the stock in a transaction that occurred on Wednesday, August 24th.
+The stock was sold at an average price of $567.09, for a total transaction of $134,400.33.
+Following the completion of the sale, the director now directly owns 1,662 shares of the company’s stock, valued at $942,503.58.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Nikesh Arora sold 12,500 shares of the stock in a transaction on Monday, August 29th.
+The shares were sold at an average price of $554.56, for a total value of $6,932,000.00.
+Following the transaction, the chief executive officer now directly owns 462,514 shares of the company’s stock, valued at $256,491,763.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 46,034 shares of company stock worth $23,954,654 over the last ninety days.
-2.20% of the stock is currently owned by company insiders.
+Over the last three months, insiders sold 46,034 shares of company stock valued at $23,954,654.
+2.20% of the stock is owned by insiders.

 Palo Alto Networks Company Profile